IBM/fuse-webhdfs/README.md

 after that, you can simply run:

 ```
-pip3 install fuse_webhdfs
+pip3 install fuse-webhdfs
 ```

-and this install fuse_webhdfs with all its dependencies
+and this install fuse-webhdfs with all its dependencies

 ## Preparing IBM internal certificates